Remote sensing using aircraft and balloons

-The group FFB develops and operates limb-sounding FTIR spectrometers on balloon and aircraft platforms to measure vertically resolved distributions of temperature, water vapour and a wealth of trace gases (e.g. ozone, CH4, N2O, CFCs, HCFCs, HNO3, ClONO2, NO2, HNO4, CCl4, CF4, C2H6, SF6, OCS, SO2) and their isotopologues (e.g. HDO) in the Earth’s atmosphere.
+The group FFB develops and operates limb-sounding FTIR spectrometers on balloon and aircraft platforms to measure vertically resolved distributions of temperature, water vapour and a wealth of trace gases (e.g. ozone, CH4, N2O, CFCs, HCFCs, HNO3, ClONO2, NO2, HNO4, CCl4, CF4, C2H6, SF6, OCS, SO2) and their isotopologues (e.g. HDO) as well as aerosols (NH4NO3(s), H2SO4(l)) in the Earth’s atmosphere.

-Limb-scanning instruments like the balloon- and airborne-versions of MIPAS (Michelson Interferometer for Passive Atmospheric Sounding) have been deployed in numerous measurements campaigns from the Arctic to the Antarctic since more than 20 years.
+Limb-scanning instruments like the balloon- and airborne-versions of MIPAS (Michelson Interferometer for Passive Atmospheric Sounding) have been deployed in numerous measurements campaigns from the Arctic to the Antarctic over 20 years.

 A further focus of FFB is the characterisation of the spectrometric and radiometric performance of imaging spectrometers and the development of algorithms to exploit the data generated by the instruments.
 In this field the group closely cooperates with space agencies and space industry to advance the use of IFTS from space.